Easy Strawberry Cream Cheese Pie

 An Easy Strawberry Cream Cheese Pie recipe with a quick press-in shortbread crust, fluffy cream cheese layer, and stunning fresh strawberry topping!

-Easy Strawberry Cream Cheese Pie Recipe
+Homemade Strawberry Cream Cheese Pie Recipe

 Have you ever tasted a freshly picked strawberry, warm from the morning sun?
 There is absolutely nothing like it.
 And if you haven’t experienced strawberry picking, I hope you unfold that Bucket List in your pocket and add this simple summer joy.